microsoft/devsquad-dataops/lab-files/HOL Exercise 2 only.md

 ### Task 3: Checklist of IaC best practices

 In this task you will understand the best practices in creating, executing and managing scripts and templates in IaC.
+Using a checklist to review what has been or will be executed is extremely important, with the objective of validating and verifying what may be "missing" in your environment and that is essential for use.

+At each complete rerun of the steps, you should use this checklist described below to "check" each item/box you have already validated and is ok.
+In case of failure in one of the steps below, go back and validate the necessary to proceed.
+NEVER "skip" a step in order to gain agility in the process.
+Each step is essential and important for you to have the most assertive environment possible and not have future problems :)

+Whenever possible, review the reference documents listed at the end of these task for use of resources through best practice.

 1. [ ] Does this code correctly implement the Azure resources and their properties?
 2. [ ] Are the names of Azure resources correctly parameterized for all environments?